VINAY-Thunder/UiPath/README.md

 information such as flight numbers, departure and arrival times, airline name, duration and prices, and present this information to the user in table format.
 The robot then sends the information to the user's email using the Send SMTP Mail Message activity

+YOU CAN DOWNLOAD AND RUN IN YOUR SYSTEM, to that

+PREREQUISITE-:  1.
+NEED TO INSTALL UIPATH STUDIO
+                2. DOWNLOAD OUR SOURCE CODE AND RUN
+                3. DONT FORGET TO ENJOY